Abdull2h/HAM/README.md

  - Contact us
  - About us

-* Target audience
+### Targeted audience
-anyone who intrested in video games no matter what gender or age he/she is.
+* anyone who intrested in video games no matter what gender or age he/she is.

 > # Notes
 > * Change the content of this readme file (see rubric)